Gateway Adult Students

 - whose education was delayed or postponed

 - who wants to reenter the workforce, or

 - who wishes to advance her current career?

 There are several unique advantages to being a Gateway student:

 - Through prior learning assessment, Gateway students have the opportunity to gain academic credit for knowledge gained through employment, job training, volunteer and civic activities, military service and travel.

 - A transfer student admitted from an accredited institution may expect to receive credit for courses in which you have earned a minimum grade of C.

 - Chatham currently awards credit for satisfactory performance on the College Level Examination Program (CLEP) tests.

-- Gateway students attending classes on a full-time basis can receive up to $12,000 in merit awards from Chatham University.
+- Gateway students attending classes on a full-time basis can receive a merit awards from Chatham University.

 - PACE Center features individual academic advising, career development and learning center.

 Prior Learning Assessment is meant to assist Gateway students in identifying areas of college-level experiential learning.
 As such, degree-seeking Gateway students have an opportunity to be awarded academic credit for post-secondary knowledge gained prior to matriculating at Chatham University.
 Gateway students wishing to develop a portfolio are enrolled in a course that guides students through each and every step of the portfolio development process.
 Accordingly, Gateway students can potentially earn a maximum of 30 credits towards their educational goals.
-Read more about portfolio development for Gateway students.